(Updated February 2019)

 References should be ordered alphabetically by last name of the first author.
 If there is more than one paper with the same last name, it is considered the chronological order and, continuing the coincidence, the alphabetical order of the third reference element.

-Recalling after the authors' names, enter the year of publication, article title, journal title (in italics, and that, to repeat, MUST NOT BE SHORT), volume (also in italics), the issue and the number / page range.
+Recalling after the authors' names, enter the year of publication, article title, journal title (to repeat, MUST NOT BE SHORT), volume, the issue and the number / page range.

 # The citation dissertation and thesis, types of documents that can be used only when necessary ABSOLUTELY and is available online, it must be made as follows: